As an Amazon Associate we earn from qualifying purchases.

 How to Make a 45 Degree Angle With a Circular Saw

-45-degree angle cuts are commonly used, and we outline how to do this cut with your circular saw.
+45-degree angle cuts are commonly used and in this article, I outline how to do this cut with your circular saw.

 Tools Required